 In other words, if most of the customers are turning to a specific competitor, they can analyze their plans and act accordingly.
 In short, with fully fleshed-out data and a telecommunications loyalty program at their disposal, they can do everything to boost loyal behavior.
 And believe me…this sort of hook is a must in the ridiculously cluttered telecom industry.

-Currently, 65% of service providers only initiate a retention process when the customer has started the process of leaving.
-But loyalty programs act proactively by consistently rewarding the customer for loyal behaviors and activity.
-It’s like taking care that the customer will not reach to the decision of breaking his ties with the company.
+Currently, 65% of service providers only initiate a retention process when the customer is on the verge of leaving.
+But loyalty programs act proactively by consistently rewarding customers for loyal behaviors and activity.
 In short, loyalty is prevention and retention is a cure.
 We all know which one is better!

-Moreover, until now, telecom companies have pinpointed their loyal customers based on their customers’ ARPU (Average Revenue Per User) or cutting churn.
+Moreover, until now, telecom companies have pinpointed their loyal customers based on their customers’ ARPU (Average Revenue Per User).
 In fact, 90% of telecom businesses measure customer loyalty by churn rates.
 However, it’s a misleading method as it is a determination based upon the potential to churn or churned customers.

-A loyalty solution provides more scientific, holistic and quantifiable way to determine a loyal customer by using various yardsticks such as satisfaction, retention, and loyal activity.
-Naturally, once the identification of loyal customers becomes accurate, the whole world of loyalty-boosting tricks look simple.
-Ad and communication targeting becomes much sharper.
-The responsiveness of those targeted customers will always be high, as they have found something in the company to stay with the company.
-It goes without saying that it germinates higher customer lifetime value.
+A loyalty solution provides a more scientific, holistic, and quantifiable way to determine a loyal customer by using various yardsticks such as satisfaction, retention, and loyal activity.
+Naturally, once the identification of loyal customers becomes accurate, the whole world of boosting loyalty is much easier.
+Ad and communication targeting improves The responsiveness of those targeted customers will always be high, which leads to a higher customer lifetime value.

 When you have the right data and the mindset, then you can really begin to hone in on some of your goals.
 Consider some of the following, which were devised for an MVNO (mobile virtual network operator):